LyesA24/assessment-take-home-test/candidate_README.md

 ## Task 1
 To run process_raw_data.py with command line argument. 'python3.12 process_raw_data.py --path '*filename.csv*'
+The output columns have been slightly renamed to preferred names.
 The string columns are objects which is the pandas datatype for text.
 Although I tried to change these specifically to str pandas kept these as objects.